 1. Speak with the homeowner

 Point out carpet stains during your pre-inspection.
-Ask them if they know what the stain is, how long it’s been there, and if other cleaners, or the homeowner, have used anything to remove it.
+Ask your customer if they know what the stain is, how long it’s been there, and if other cleaners or the homeowner, have used anything to remove it.

 It might already be a lost cause, so always under-promise and over-deliver.

-Always pre-test by using a applying a small amount in an inconspicuous area.
+Always pre-test by applying a small amount of spotter in an inconspicuous area.
 You should also determine the carpet type.
-You should be fine with most nylon and polyester carpets.
-Wool and other textiles require special care that is not addressed in this article.
+You should be fine with most nylon and polyester carpets (wool and other textiles require special care that is not addressed in this article).

 3. Clean and Extract

 Many stains will come up simply by using a good pre-spray, agitation with Brush Pro, and then extraction with a powerful truckmount.
 This is especially true of stains on polyester carpet (which doesn’t really stain).
 Stains on polyester are generally oily spots that have attracted dirt and have taken on a dingy color.
 Hot extraction cleaning will be the best option here.

 5. Rinse and extract spotting solution

 Make sure you remove all spotter residue.
 If you don’t, the residue will clean off the soles of those walking on it and lead to resoiling.